Cidaas/cidaas-android-sdk/app/Passwordless.md

 #### Face Recognition

-Biometrics plays an important role in the modern world. cidaas can register a user's face, extract unique features from it, and use that to identify when they present their face for identification.
+Biometrics plays an important role in the modern world. de.cidaas can register a user's face, extract unique features from it, and use that to identify when they present their face for identification.
 To use Face Recognition as a passwordless login, you need to configure it first.

 #### Configure Face Recognition